bartlettroscoe/bartlettroscoe.github.io/reading-list.md

 this book as the logical culmination of the books Refactoring and Test Driven Development.
 This book is packed with practical examples that show you nearly every trick there is for refactoring nasty code to break dependencies and getting code into a unit test harness.
-If by the time you are done reading this book if you are not shamed into doing unit testing then you have no business developing software.
+By the time you are done reading this book if you are not shamed into doing unit testing then you have no business developing software.
 Before reading this book, I was not 100% convinced about unit testing.
 After reading this book, I unit test almost every non-trivial code as a rule and it has massively improved the quality of the software that I write.
 There is no going back for me.

 <a name="agile_software_development_2003"/>